So first, here is a list of what you need:

 So first, eat the apples!
 Get the seeds from the apples.
 We have an apple cutter so I just cut it and gently cut the core in half(so I wouldn't damage the seeds) and took the seeds out.

 Now, get a paper towel, or napkins.
 Stick it under the faucet for a bit so it gets damp.
 Make sure its all wet, and then squeeze as much water out as you can.
 Stick the seeds on the napkin, and then fold it up.

 And then put it inside of a sandwich bag.
-I blew air into mine so it was like a cushion, but you don't have too.
 Stick it somewhere in the fridge and leave it there for a month or two.
 Apple seeds need a period of cold.
 During the fall, apples that fell on the ground will decay, and then when they do, the apple seeds are in there.
 They are left there through winter, and then they start to sprout in the spring.
 This is why you need to put the seeds in the fridge, they are sort of programmed to only germinate after a period of cold.

 Make sure to occasionally check the bag to make sure the napkin is still moist, if not, add a bit of water to it and stick it back in.